 A leaning or bowing wall may allow basement wall cracks to form, causing a loss of structural integrity and possible water damage.
-Bowing or leaning foundation walls can cause your home or business to develop other foundation problems, and they are unsafe and cause instability.
-If you see any bowed walls or cracks in basement wall paint or foundation and think you may need basement wall repair, call us immediately for a free inspection.
+Bowing or leaning foundation walls can cause your home or business to develop other foundation problems, as well.

 The majority of bowing or leaning walls are caused by pressure from the surrounding soil.
-When there is more groundwater in the soil that is backfilled and looser around a foundation, whether due to rain, snow or leaking plumbing, hydrostatic pressure increases.
+Whether due to rain, snow, or leaking plumbing, your walls are put under stress when hydrostatic pressure increases.
 The pressure pushes the soil against the foundation, causing it to shift.
-This shifting can cause the walls to first crack, letting in water and critters, and then lean or bow.
+This shifting can cause the walls to crack, lean, or bow.
 When this occurs, basement wall cracks are likely to appear which can lead to water leaking in, causing more structural damage.
-Unfortunately, once walls begin to bow or lean, they will only get worse, and if left unchecked, can lead to foundation failure.
+Once walls begin to bow, they will get worse and can lead to foundation failure.

 Wall Anchors: These anchors from ECP are installed on the damaged wall and are used to slowly straighten the wall.
 The process puts pressure on the wall opposite to the pressure pushing the wall in.
 This gradually stabilizes the wall and returns it to its correct position.